Search by Keyword

 With George picking Indian gurus Babaji and Paramahansa Yogananda, John picking Albert Stubbins, Aldous Huxley, Stuart Sutcliffe and others, Paul picking William Burroughs, Marlon Brando, Fred Astaire, Stockhausen and others, and Peter Blake choosing W.C.
 Fields, Tony Curtis, Shirley Temple and others, the crowd of icons was chosen.
 However, EMI chairman Sir Joseph Lockwood objected to the crowd entirely, due to potential lawsuits.
 “They’ll all be pleased to be on it,” Paul informed him, adding: “What you should do is ring them all and ask ‘em!”
 With manager Brian Epstein’s office in charge of contacting the parties involved, the majority consented to their likeness gracing the cover of the latest Beatles album.
 Lockwood did insist on omitting Mahatma Gandhi from the line-up and, with this compromise agreed upon, the cover was approved.

 A gate-fold cover was decided upon, although the idea of having an artistic creation by the Dutch group The Fool gracing the inside cover was thrown out in favor of a blown-up Michael Cooper photo of The Beatles in their Sgt.
 Pepper military uniforms.
-The back cover, a first for a pop record, contained the lyrics to all of the songs on the album, despite the pleas from the music-publishing company that felt this would diminish the sales of sheet music.
+The back cover, a first for a pop record, contained the lyrics to all of the songs on the album, despite the pleas from the music-publishing company, who felt that this would diminish the sales of sheet music.
 The Beatles got their way.

 But that wasn’t all!
 “We wanted to pack it with goodies,” Paul insisted.
 “One of the ideas was to have an envelope and in it we were going to have things like they used to hand out in comics: we wanted transfers you could stick on yourself, because we had those when we were kids.
 It was all childhood memories.”
 This thought evolved into an included sheet with a cut-out fake moustache, picture card, stripes, badges and a stand up image of the group behind a Sgt.
 Pepper logo.